William E. Miller (soldier, born 1836)

 William Edward Miller (February 5, 1836 – December 10, 1919) was an American soldier and Pennsylvania State Senator who fought with the Union Army in the American Civil War.
 Miller received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on July 3, 1863, during the Battle of Gettysburg.
 While ordered to keep his company stationed on a hill, he disobeyed these orders to lead a surprise attack against a Confederate charge.
 Said to have saved Gettysburg for his decision to break rank, this was claimed to be the first time in American military history where a soldier was awarded for disobeying a direct order.

 Early life

-William Edward Miller was born to Andrew and Eleanor (née Umberger) in West Hill, Pennsylvania, one mile west of Plainfield, on February 5, 1836.
+William Edward Miller was born to Andrew G. Miller and Eleanor Umberger Miller in West Hill, Pennsylvania, one mile west of Plainfield, on February 5, 1836.
 As the oldest son, William helped his father run the family farm and care for his five younger siblings.
 He received a limited education in the local school system and at 16 joined a local cavalry militia, the "Big Spring Adamantite Guard".